Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 consent from clients (we take the stance here that simply using the resolution service itself does not constitute consent).

-Even when consent is granted operators should employ data minimization techniques such as those described in (#data-handling) if data is shared with third-parties.

 Operators should consider including specific guidelines for the collection of aggregated and/or anonymized data for research purposes, within or outside of their own organization.
 This can benefit not only the operator (through